Updated on February 26, 2021

 The Salesforce consulting partners network is growing over years and ranges from individual consultants to global consulting agencies — offering customers vast expertise across Salesforce products, clouds, industries, and system integration capabilities.
-But, how to find a consultant exactly for your project and avoid mistakes and regrets afterwards?
+But, how can you find a consultant that fits your project and allows you to avoid mistakes and regrets afterwards?
 Read the top 9 mistakes shortlist when choosing a Salesforce consulting partner.

 A Salesforce Consultant and a Salesforce Consulting Partner: Same or Different?

 At first glance, these terms imply the same: providing consulting services to Salesforce platform users or prospects.
 And it’s partially true, however, not all Salesforce consultants are Salesforce consulting partners.
 Here is why.